 Add Cream Cheese

-Put cream cheese to your store-bought frosting.
+Put cream cheese into your store-bought frosting.
 Doing this will give it a creamy and more decadent flavor.
 Add approximately eight ounces of cream cheese and a teaspoon of vanilla extract.
 Remember, if the frosting has cream cheese, you need to refrigerate it.

 Additionally, you can add about two tablespoons of flavored coffee syrups and one-fourth cup of espresso or strong coffee to the store-bought frosting to make it even tastier.
 Also, you can put a teaspoon of vanilla extract, which will add volume.
 Likewise, it works with any store-bought frosting flavor.